Skip to main content

 Cumulative GPA includes all graded hours, including transfer credits.
 Transfer grades that are Es do not count in the SAP Cumulative GPA calculation.

-Attempted hours also include foreign language/exam credits, transfer and AP/IB credits that count toward BYU graduation requirements, credits repeated for the third time, and E,I, IE, UW, W, WE, P, NS or T grades.
+Attempted hours include passing credits (grades A, B, C, D, P, T*, or CR), and foreign language/exam credits, transfer and AP/IB credits accepted at BYU, repeated credits, and E,I, IE, UW, W, WE, F, NC or NG grades.

 • You do not meet GPA or Completion Percent requirements after a Warning semester